Code of Conduct

 15. Violate any federal or state statute, local ordinance or Board policy while on school property or while at a school function.

-Persons who violate this code shall be subject to the following penalties:
+Persons who violate this code will be subject to the following penalties:

 1. Visitors.
-Their authorization, if any, to remain on school grounds or at the school function shall be withdrawn and they shall be directed to leave the premises.
-If they refuse to leave, they shall be subject to ejection.
+Their authorization, if any, to remain on school grounds or at the school function will be withdrawn and they will be directed to leave the premises.
+If they refuse to leave, they will be subject to ejection.

 2. Students.
-They shall be subject to disciplinary action as the facts may warrant, in accordance with the District’s code of conduct, and the due process requirements provided in the Education Law.
+They will be subject to disciplinary action as the facts may warrant, in accordance with the District’s code of conduct, and the due process requirements provided in the Education Law.

 3. Tenured faculty members.
-They shall be subject to disciplinary action as the facts may warrant in accordance with Education Law § 3020-a or any other legal rights that they may have.
+They will be subject to disciplinary action as the facts may warrant in accordance with Education Law § 3020-a or any other legal rights that they may have.

-5. Staff members other than those described in subdivisions 4 and 5.
-They shall be subject to warning, reprimand, suspension or dismissal as the facts may warrant in accordance with any legal rights they may have.
+5. Staff members other than those described in subdivisions 3 and 4.
+They will be subject to warning, reprimand, suspension or dismissal as the facts may warrant in accordance with any legal rights they may have.

-The Principal or their designee shall be responsible for enforcing the conduct required by this code.
+The Principal or designee is responsible for enforcing the conduct required by this code.

-When the Principal or their designee sees an individual engaged in prohibited conduct, which in his or her judgment does not pose any immediate threat of injury to persons or property, the Principal or their designee shall tell the individual that the conduct is prohibited and attempt to persuade the individual to stop.
-The Principal or their designee shall also warn the individual of the consequences for failing to stop.
-If the person refuses to stop engaging in the prohibited conduct, or if the person’s conduct poses an immediate threat of injury to persons or property, the Principal or designee shall have the individual removed immediately from school property or school function.
+When the Principal or designee sees an individual engaged in prohibited conduct, which in their judgment does not pose any immediate threat of injury to persons or property, the Principal or designee will tell the individual that the conduct is prohibited and attempt to persuade the individual to stop.
+The Principal or designee will also warn the individual of the consequences for failing to stop.
+If the person refuses to stop engaging in the prohibited conduct, or if the person’s conduct poses an immediate threat of injury to persons or property, the Principal or designee will have the individual removed immediately from school property or school function.
 If necessary, local law enforcement authorities will be contacted to assist in removing the person.

 Back to top